 - Crates and Gates

 Start getting your dog used to hanging out quietly in his crate and behind a baby gate.
+If your dog is of a smaller stature, you can explore options for small dog crates that can hold him/her in.
 This will be essential once you have an active toddler, and if you introduce the crate and gate gradually now, your dog can learn to love them.
 Then you can give your dog free time and exercise when your toddler is napping, and crate him during the most active toddler playtime (or gate him out of the room)

 by Sarah Wilson